JFab00/League-of-Legends-TFT-Item-details/README.md

 ## Footer
 If you want to update this project, be my guest 🤣🤣, it would be easier making it from beginning.
-It is kinda bad made, since I could've use bootstrap to make the things easier, but I didn't even know what bootstrap was at that time...
+It is kinda bad made, since I could've use **bootstrap** to make the things easier, but I didn't even know what bootstrap was at that time...
-Also, it has 0 responsive, so don't even try opening it if your monitor dimensions are less than 1920x1080...
+Also, it has **0 responsive**, so don't even try opening it if your monitor dimensions are less than 1920x1080...
 Here you can find a link to the github pages: https://jfab00.github.io/League-of-Legends-TFT-Item-details/